samaradel/www_threefold/www.threefoldtoken.com/content/faq/definitions-faq.md

 ## ThreeFold Contract

 The TF Contract is a smart contract defining capacity transactions.
-The TF Contract specifies the key information such as the capacity or service, duration, price per unit, location, etc.  the Contracts are also linked to the APIs which host the service
+The TF Contract specifies the key information such as the capacity or service, duration, price per unit, location, etc.  The Contracts are also linked to the APIs which host the service

 ## ThreeFold Directory